 LED level indicator is perfect for monitoring battery.
 Durable construction.
 The battery changes its voltage when you switch it from tool to tool.
 Tri-platform compatible.

 Users reported battery not lasting as long as expected.

-Features a 4-LED gauge that allows you to see the progress of your charge.
-This 40-volt battery has virtually no self-discharge for maximum productivity.
-Compatible with most DEWALT tools and power equipment.
+Features a 4-LED gauge that allows you to track the progress of your charge.
+This 40-volt battery offers almost no self-discharge for maximum productivity.
+Works with most DEWALT tools and power equipment.

-Might need a full charge, dependent on tool.
+Might need a full charge, depending on the tool.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.